brianhouse/open_circuits/README.md

 ## Course Description
 Introduction to basic electronics and microcontrollers for studio artists.
 Students will program chips to control sensors, switches, motors, and lights to create responsive objects and performative tools.
-Readings and critical discussion will situate our circuits in histories of interactive art, electronics-based and otherwise.
+Critical discussion will situate our circuits in histories of interactive art, electronics-based and otherwise.
 Students will create studio-based art for critique.
 No prior experience with electronics or programming is required, but ARHA 278: Art + Code is recommended.

 #### Objectives:
 - Cultivate an ability to think in terms of systems that span the physical and the digital